English 108 A: Writing Ready

 Attendance and Participation: Class discussion, group activities, oral presentations, and peer-review sessions are central to your learning in this course, and yet cannot be made up should you miss them.
 That means that missing class will seriously compromise your ability to do well in this course.

-Participation is more than just being present and on time.
+Participation is more than a matter of your being present and on time--though both of those apply.
 Your participation score on each paper is also based on: 1) your demonstrated ability to discuss, comment, and ask questions in class; 2) your preparation for class, which includes your having done all of the assigned reading for class, and your bringing all required materials; and 3) your full and effective engagement in group work and peer workshops.
+It also includes your making at least one visit to the Writing Center, and writing a reflection about your visit.

-What I want for Low Stakes Writing: Engaged Critical Intelligence (ECI) : My criterion for the daily exercise/response papers is “engaged critical intelligence,” or ECI.
-You don’t have to be “right,” and you don’t have to be polished.
+What I want from low stakes writing: My criterion for low stakes writing is ECI: “engaged critical intelligence.”
+That means that you don’t have to be “right,” and you don’t have to be polished.
 You don’t even have to solve entirely whatever problem I give you.
-But I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.
+But I do want to see real effort--writing in which your intelligence is "critically engaged"--even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.

-NOTE: You can see a tutor at any point in your writing process, but the sooner you go, the more help you are likely to get, and the more effective that help is likely to be.
-You are required to write a one-page reflection about your visit(s) to the center before the end of our third week.
+NOTE: You can see a tutor at any point in your writing process, but the sooner you go, the more help you are likelyt to get.
+I will be asking you for a reflection about your visits to the center before the end of our fourth week.

-Paper Submission Guidelines & Late Policy: All papers must be typed and printed out to facilitate better our revision process in workshops and my ability to give you feedback.
-You must also submit TWO copies of each major assignment draft.
+Paper Submission Guidelines & Late Policy: All papers must be typed to facilitate better our revision process in workshops and my ability to give you feedback.

 Assignments should abide by the following guidelines:

-Papers that don't follow these guidelines will not be accepted.
+Papers that do not follow these guidelines cannot be accepted.
 They will be returned to you unread to be reformatted.
 Such papers will then be regarded as late until they have been resubmitted in the proper format.

-Grades for the Major Projects: First a word about grading at the UW.
-Many of you will be surprised over your first year by what you think are "low" grades.
-Keep in mind that the average high school GPA for newcomers to the UW is around 3.8, while their average GPA for their first year at the UW will end up being about 3.0.
-That is an AVERAGE score, which means a lot of students won't have College GPAs even that high.
-That's not a prediction about you personally, it's just a citing of statistics from recent years.
-In this context, 3.0 or 3.3 is not a “Bad Grade”—it is actually a pretty good grade.
-You will likely want a better grade than that, but in general you will have to work harder and longer than you did in high school to get them.
+First we need to warn you about grading at the UW.
+Many of you will be surprised by what you think are "low" grades.
+Keep in mind that the average high school GPA for first year students is around 3.8, while their GPA for their first year at the UW will end up being about 3.0.
+That means a lot of students won't have GPAs even that high.
+That's not a prediction about you, it's just a citing of statistics from recent years.

-That said, in this class we have a grading policy that applies all across the 108 program:
+That said, in this class we have a policy that applies all across the 108 program:

-Given the goals of this class, which include building student confidence and comfort with writing, our grading policy represents a kind of compromise between the real and the ideal.
+Given the goals of this class, which include building student confidence and comfort with writing, the grading policy of this class represents a kind of compromise between the real and the ideal.

 On one hand we know that many 108 students are neither comfortable nor confident as writers, and the prospect of getting grades that are below their expectations will, for many, render them even less comfortable and confident as writers than they already are.
 This will not be helpful, and argues in favor of lowering the importance of grades in the course—which means, in practice, assigning relatively high grades.

-On the other hand, an artificially high grading scale can mislead students about the quality of their work, recreating in a subsequent class the very confusion and discomfort the course has worked to allay.
+On the other hand, an artificially high grading scale can mislead students about the quality of their work, recreating the very confusion and discomfort the course has worked to allay.

-For those reasons, the grading in this class will differ from anything you are likely to encounter elsewhere in your first year.
-Because we know that full success in this class will require that students work hard, we have set our policies to ensure that participation and engagement in the class will be rewarded.
+For those reasons, the grading in this class will differ from anything students are likely to encounter elsewhere in their first year.
+Because we know our students work hard, we have set our policies to ensure that participation and engagement in the class and its assignments are rewarded.
+This will mean that if students work hard and stay engaged in this course, the grade they earn here is likely to be higher than most of the other course grades they will go on to receive this year.

 To reach these goals we have three grading principles.

-The result of this policy will mean that the overall GPA of 108 students will be higher than the 3.0 average GPA of first-year students over the course of their first year, even as we also help students develop a realistic sense of how their writing in subsequent courses is likely to be evaluated.
+The result of this policy will mean that the overall GPA of 108 students will be higher than the average grade given to first-year student over the course of their first year (the overall GPA for first year students is approximately 3.0), even as we help students develop a realistic sense of how their papers written for subsequent courses will be evaluated.

 Late Papers.
-All assignments must be complete, properly formatted and submitted on time at the beginning of class on the due date.
+All assignments must be complete and submitted on time at the beginning of class on the due date.
 Late work will result in a 0.2 deduction on the paper for each day it is late and will negatively impact your participation grade as well.
 In cases of emergency it is up to you to communicate with me about your situation.
+Incomplete or late low stakes writing will lower your participation grade.

-There are guidelines in any handbook and available online for how to give credit to your sources, but if you have any questions at all about how best to deal with sources, please visit the OWRC, or write or talk to me!
+There are guidelines in any handbook (like the Hacker handbook) for crediting your sources, but if you have any questions at all about how best to deal with sources, please write or come talk to me!

-If for some reason I am not available when you have an emergency, or if you want to speak to someone else about the class, please contact Dr. Anis Bawarshi, Acting Chair of the English Department.
-His office number is 206 543 2690, and his email address is bawarshi@ uw.edu.
+If for some reason I am not available when you have an emergency, or if you want to speak to someone else about the class, please contact Professor Gary Handwerk, chair of the English Department.
+His office number is 206 543 2690, and his email address is email@example.com.